‘We would love for his dream not to be lost’: Teen continues to recover after shielding another in shooting

 “It has just been overwhelming,” said Lancaster.

 Lancaster is an IT manager, but in the evenings, he teaches fitness classes.
-That community plans to come together as well to hold a dance class fundraiser at Powerhouse Studio in Gaithersburg on Saturday, Sept.
+That community plans to come together to hold a dance class fundraiser at Powerhouse Studio in Gaithersburg on Saturday, Sept.
 14.

 “I get so emotional with all of this, but I’m happy to be among wonderful friends, a wonderful community of people,” Lancaster said. “(They) have a great heart and love toward my son Chase.”